patrickroberts/enumerable-ts/README.md

 ## Why enumerable-ts?

-enumerable-ts is designed to fulfill the same purpose as the IEnumerable interface from C#.
-It provides a collection of extension methods to the built-in classes that use deferred execution for declaring complex queries and iterating large collections with efficient memory consumption.
+enumerable-ts is designed to fulfill the same purpose as the Enumerable class from C#.
+It provides a collection of extension methods to the built-in classes and uses deferred execution for declaring complex queries and iterating large collections with efficient memory consumption.

 This is possible through the use of generator functions.
 Generator functions provide a way of expressing deferred execution consumed through the iterator